On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: System model and background material

 User $j$ encodes its message using an $M_j \times d_j$ precoding matrix $V_j$ and the received signal is given by

 where $x_j$ is the $d_j \times 1$ transmitted signal and $n_j$ is the zero mean unit variance circularly symmetric additive white Gaussian noise vector.
+The MIMO channel from transmitter $l$ to receiver $k$ is denoted as $H_{kl}$ and assumed to be flat-fading and constant over time.
+Each $H_{kl}$ is an $N_k\times M_l$ complex matrix with independent entries drawn from a continuous distribution.
 The first term in (\ref{eq:received}) is the desired signal, while the second term represents the interference space.
 The receiver $j$ applies a linear decoder $U_j$ of dimensions $N_j \times d_j$, i.e.,

 where superscript $T$ denotes transpose.

 The interference alignment (IA) problem is to find the decoders and precoders, $V_j$ and $U_j$, in such a way that the interfering signals at each receiver fall into a reduced-dimensional subspace and the receivers can then extract the projection of the desired signal that lies in the interference-free subspace.
 To this end it is required that the polynomial equations